AAFA’s 2022 Asthma Capitals™ Report Highlights the Most Challenging Places in the U.S. to Live With Asthma

-On May 5, 2021, World Asthma Day, the Asthma and Allergy Foundation of America (AAFA) released the 2021 Asthma Capitals™ report.
+In September, asthma attacks and hospitalizations are higher than any other time of year.
+This is called the September Asthma Epidemic.
+During this critical month, the Asthma and Allergy Foundation of America (AAFA) has released the 2022 Asthma Capitals™ report.
 This report analyzes data from the 100 largest cities in the U.S. to identify the most challenging places to live with asthma.
-This year, Allentown, Pennsylvania, takes the top spot.
+Detroit, Michigan, tops the list for 2022.

 Knowing what puts someone at higher risk for asthma is an important part of understanding and treating the disease.
 Factors that impact asthma outcomes can vary from one city to another.
 The Asthma Capitals report ranks each city based on these factors:

 The top 10 Asthma Capitals for 2022 are: